PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 * The name of the main function should be included in ``__all__`` near the top of each module, and the name of the alias should be included in ``__aliases__``, which will then get appended to ``__all__``.
+  This is done so both the :term:`alias` and its parent function get properly documented.

 * Aliases are intended for end users, and should not be used inside PlasmaPy.